-FACT-Finder unveils revolutionary new approach to online grocery shopping using AI26-Mar-2018
+FACT-Finder unveils new approach to online shopping using AI26-Mar-2018

 While FACT-Finder already holds a number of technology patents in the field of ecommerce and machine learning, the company’s latest patent introduces not just a new technology, but a whole new approach to online shopping.